Where to Stay in Boston: A Complete Guide for First Timers

 Back Bay: The Coolest Place to Stay in Boston

 Back Bay is our number one recommendation for staying in Boston.
-Unfortunately, we didn’t stay there on this trip (opting instead for our favorite hotel chain in the world, CitizenM), but on our return trip, this is absolutely where we’re going to base ourselves.
+Unfortunately, we didn’t stay there on this trip, but on our return trip, this is absolutely where we’re going to base ourselves.

 Walking through Back Bay is a delight.
 Most of the buildings are charming red brick, which we just don’t get on the west coast (because earthquakes) and they get us every time.
 Back Bay is full of brick.